• Personal

 If you go over the concessional (before-tax) contribution cap

-Any contributions you make over your before-tax limit are taxed at your marginal tax rate, with a 15% tax offset.
+Any contributions you make over your before-tax limit are included in your taxable income and taxed at your marginal tax rate, with a 15% tax offset.

-• Leave the extra: If you leave excess concessional contributions in your super, they are added to your assessable income and taxed at your marginal tax rate, and they count towards your non-concessional contributions.
-You're entitled to a 15% tax offset for the contributions tax you've already paid.
+• Leave the extra: If you leave excess concessional contributions in your super, they will count towards your non-concessional contributions.

 If you go over the non-concessional (after-tax) contribution cap

-If you go over your after-tax contributions limit, the ATO will send you details after you lodge your tax return, and explain your options:
+If you go over your after-tax contributions limit, the ATO will send you details and explain your options:

 • Withdraw the extra: You can withdraw all excess after-tax contributions and up to 85% of the associated earnings calculated by the ATO.